NCBI-Hackathons/CakeCell/README.md

 1. For any images with an oversized dimension, crop into a set of overlapping chunks.
 2. Submit images to Detectron to generate segmentation masks
 3. For any images composed of overlapping chunks, reassemble them.
     - Combine segments if at least one pixel in the segment mask is shared between chunks.

 ## Installation
-Our installation of Detectron was as follows.
+_A brief installation process is as follows.
+For more help,_ [read more](centos_install.md).

 On a CentOS 7 with an NVIDIA GPU...
 1. Install latest NVIDIA driver.
 2. Install CUDA 9.1 on the system.